ULTRASOUND GUIDED SCLEROTHERAPY

 Perforator veins are veins that run in a cross-wise direction in the leg and are supposed to carry blood from the superficial veins to the deep veins.
 When a patient suffers perforator vein incompetence, the blood runs the wrong way, from the deep to the superficial.
 This reverse blood flow can cause all the signs of venous reflux disease: varicose veins, leg pain, swelling, pigmentation, and ulceration.
 These veins can be treated quickly and easily by ultrasound guided sclerotherapy.

-After the procedure and can return to normal activity that same day.
+After USGS, patients and can return to normal activity that same day.
 Following treatment, patients will be asked to walk immediately and wear prescription-strength compression stockings for a period of time, as prescribed by the doctor.
 No pain medication is required after the procedure.